 The Board consists of seven members who are appointed by the Mayor for terms of two years.
-There are currently two vacancies.
+There is currently one vacancy.
 The Act provides that at least one member will have experience in the science of water resource development and that no member of the Board will be a member of the Authority.
 The Chairman is appointed by the Mayor.
 Pursuant to the Act, all members continue to hold office until their successors are appointed and qualified.